The-DevSec-Blueprint/dsb-digest/bp_kickstart_devsecops_career_4_certifications.md

 ### Why It Matters

 Kubernetes is at the forefront of container orchestration.
-This certification proves your prowess in managing production-grade Kubernetes clusters, a must-have skill for any DevSecOps professional.
+Like the CompTIA Linux+, I did not take this exam.
+However, I believe that this certification proves your prowess in managing production-grade Kubernetes clusters, which is a must-have skill for any DevOps and DevSecOps professional.

 ### What You'll Learn